diefenbach/django-lfs/docs/user/properties/properties.rst

                 'X' beside the step.

     Select field
-        The value of the propery can be selected from several options.
+        The value of the property can be selected from several options.

         You need to enter every single options for this property.
 For that enter a position and a name.
 The options are ordered by position,